Dheatly23/godot-wasm/example/README.md

 ## Initialization

 Due to issues, the addons are NOT included in repository.
-You must build it yourself, or use `cargo make deploy-example` to do it automatically.
-It also builds the webassembly modules.
+You must build it yourself, or use `just profile=release features=all deploy-example` to do it automatically.
+It also builds the WebAssembly modules too, so make sure you have the target installed.

 ## Content